jmanteau/dns-course-labs/dns-dig-lab/README.md

 * What is the name linked to this IP : 160.92.124.66 ?
 What is the usage of this server ?
 What DNS query can you do to confirm your hypothesis ?
 Can you do a graph showing the links between all elements ?

-*  List the google.com records that the following subnet will get :
+*  List the google.com records that the following subnets will get.
+If you local DNS resolver is not supporting the +subnet option (EDNS CS), use a public one like 8.8.8.8 supporting it.

   | Country      | A subnet in the country |
   | ------------ | ----------------------- |